viictoo/OctAPI/info.md

 # api-man README

-This is the README for your extension "api-man".
+This is the README for your extension "octapi".
 After writing up a brief description, we recommend including the following sections.

 ## Features